The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

 ---
 title: Services
 seo:
-  title: Trademark & IP registration Services | The Trademark Factory
+  title: Trade Mark Services | The Trademark Factory
   description: >-
     We offer Trademark Registration, Search and Portfolio Management.
 We can also take care of your IP Healthcheck and Trademark Renewals